ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

     see below.)

-If we want to stretch the idea of "component," we can also consider a collection of compiled Haskell libraries to be an external component.
+If we want to stretch the idea of "component," we can also consider a collection of compiled Haskell libraries (or perhaps a package database) to be an external component.

 For any supported target, GHC should be capable of building its run-time system in a standalone package for that target.
 Presumably this package contains a collection of `libHSrts*.a` and `libHSrts*.so` files, one for each (supported) way.
-It will be useful to be able to build and ship such a package without a bundled compiler.
+Such a package should be able to be built and shipped without a bundled compiler.

 To help with external components, automatic-configuration logic can be built into GHC.
-Whenever internal components are present, GHC can look for the corresponding external components.
-This might mean moving some autoconf things to Haskell.
-But it means for example that if user runs `ghc -target arm64`, GHC can respond "I don't have all the components I need to target arm64; do you want me to look for them?"
+Whenever internal components are present, GHC can search for the corresponding external components.
+For example, if a user runs `ghc -target aarch64`, GHC can respond "I don't have all the components I need to target aarch64; do you want me to look for them?"
+Implementing the
+search might require moving some autoconf things to Haskell.
+(This model could even be used for the host platform, so that a `ghc` could ship without *any* run-time system or libraries---they would instead _all_ be build on demand.)

-This model can support an "unzippable" GHC---that is, one that can be unpacked and used in place, without a configure script.
+This model can support an "unzippable" GHC---that is, one that can be unpacked and used in place, without an additional configuration/installation step.
 An unzippable GHC would ship with only one target, which would be the same platform as the host.
 But more could be added after the fact.

 ## Template Haskell